What is Considered Nursing Home Negligence?

 1. Medical Neglect

 The patient may also be bed-ridden, and if they are not turned regularly according to a schedule, they may develop bed sores or infections.
 Some of the more complex conditions like diabetes care, cognitive disorders, and immobility issues require extreme diligence on the part of the care provider, and mistakes or lapses in care can become larger problems.
-Malnutrition, loss of weight, or frequent infections are cause for alarm.
+Malnutrition, weight loss, or frequent infections are cause for alarm in a case of elder abuse.

 2. Neglect of Basic Needs